simonjoom/react-app-mobx-ultimateversion/README.md

 normally i checked all dependencies

-b) install my config with nginx for proxy cp -f ./temp/nginx /usr/local/etc/nginx/nginx.conf
+b) install my config with nginx for proxying all listening mysite.com:80 to localhost

-add in /etc/hosts :

-127.0.0.1       localhost skiscool.com fr.skiscool.com ru.skiscool.com fr.skiscool.com uk.skiscool.com pt.skiscool.com skiscool.eu
+i installed 4 language: french, ukrainien, russian, english (you can modify it for your need)

+generic conf work for url in
+fr.mysite.com (for french)
+www.mysite.eu (for english)

+IN react-app run:
+sudo cp -f ./temp/domain-conf-nginx/generic_conf/nginx.conf /usr/local/etc/nginx/nginx.conf
+sudo cp -f ./temp/domain-conf-nginx/generic_conf/hosts /etc/hosts
+sudo cp -f ./temp/domain-conf-nginx/generic_conf/.env ./temp/.env

 like that we link all my server to localhost